smitrajput/pay-no-load/README.md

     }
 ```

-adding icon to the homepage :
+Adding icon to the homepage :
 ```
 {...
 "def": "page://aleth.io/dashboard",